HershNagpal/webcheckers/docs/DesignDoc.md

 #### Summary
 The server-side UI tier is structured by the actions needed for displaying and updating pages.
 Each route is specialized to do a task by communicating with the application tier services.
-Listed below is each page and the routes that are used as well as a description.
+Provided below is each page and the routes that are used as well as a description.
 - Home Page
   * This is the first page a user sees.
 They are greeted by a page that shows information depending on the login status of the user.